david-abell/counting-with-closures/README.md

 - To practice basic HTML, CSS, and Javascript skills as part of interview prep.
 - Experiment with a couple methods for centering divs.
 - Create an interactive add counter function to demonstrate how closure effects multiple elements created with the same code.
+- To Do: add a stopwatch button to timers.

 ## Lessons learned/ problems encountered